-This is a brilliant dish to prepare in advance and have waiting ready for the oven.
+This sweet potato and parsnip gratin is a brilliant dish to prepare in advance and have waiting ready for the oven.
 You can half cook it in the morning and then finish in the evening ready for that mid-week dinner party.
 It’s the perfect make-ahead-and-feel-sorted vegetable dish and a few weeks ago this was just what I needed for a mid-week dinner party with Dave’s brother and cousin plus their partners.
 They were due at 19.00.
 I was working from home that day and wouldn’t finish until 18.00.
 Dave and our son, JP, would arrive home at 17.45-ish.
 So that left about an hour to bath and settle JP, cook dinner and make the kitchen look vaguely presentable (ours is a kitchen/diner plus toy store and it needs a bit of tidying when folk come).
 I actually enjoy this sort of challenge but it’s an enormous help when supper is already half done before you start.
-In fact, I’d prepared it the night before and then half-baked it that morning when I had a coffee break.
-To give you the total picture, the planned meal was this gratin served alongside pulled lamb, with my leeks and peas.
-To follow, I served chocolate brownie with fresh blueberries.
+In fact, I’d prepared the sweet potato and parsnip gratin the night before and then half-baked it that morning when I had a coffee break.
+To give you the total picture, the planned meal was this gratin served alongside pulled lamb, with my leeks, peas and parmesan.
+To follow, I served raspberry and walnut chocolate brownie with fresh blueberries.

 My gratin actually started life as an Ottolenghi sweet potato gratin.
 I’ve mixed in lots of parsnip because I love the variety in colour they bring plus a slightly less intense sweetness.
 Ottolenghi’s beautiful dish has the sliced sweet potatoes packed tightly and standing on their sides.
 For ease, I just layer the sliced sweet potatoes and parsnips.
 Both dishes are creamy, sweet, comforting and seriously tasty.